Gyula Nagy

-Gyula Nagy (7 April 1924 – 10 March 1996), also referred to as Jules Nagy, was a former Hungarian football player and manager.
+Gyula Nagy (7 April 1924 – 10 March 1996), also referred to as Jules Nagy, was a Hungarian football player and manager.

 Born in Szob, Nagy began his career with Vasas SC and then joined France where he played for numerous clubs.
 He had a spell of two years with Fiorentina.
-When he was still a player he began a coaching career with FC Metz, and also coached SC Bastia and FC Sète.
+When he was still a player he began a coaching career with Metz, and also coached Bastia and FC Sète.